CareerDevelopmentHub/AGDOC/README.md

 > b. *Calling the alumni or placed student of college or business associate for the TREK Event.*

 > c. *Public relation for sponsors and promotion.*

-> d. *Club promotion to increase the outreach during new entry.*

-> e. *Make people understand what exactly club is and what it does.*

 <hr>